Introduction

 Out of county | 2 |

 Demand for reception places in Surrey Heath peaked at around 980 pupils in academic year 2020/21.
 By academic year 2022/23 this had reduced to approximately 870 pupils.
-Demand is expected to fluctuate throughout the rest of the planning period and reach around 845 pupils by 2032/33.
+Demand is expected to fluctuate throughout the rest of the planning period.

 Demand for reception places in Surrey Heath

 Demand for year 7 places in Surrey Heath is projected to fluctuate throughout the planning period.
-In academic year 2023/24 demand is expected to peak at around 940 pupil and then plummet to around 790 pupils by 2031/32.
+In academic year 2023/24 there were around 940 pupils on roll, it is predicted there will be around 800 pupils on roll in 2031/32.
+With this exception, the planning period fluctuates between around 840 and 880 pupils.

 Demand for year 7 places in Surrey Heath